-Cambridge has increased by 6.3 percentage points to 59.3% and the proportion of Black, Asian and minority ethnicity students admitted reflects national demographics.
-The University is currently engaged in an unprecedented level of additional outreach activity which reaches a diverse range of under-represented groups across the UK.

-- 4.2 The University has a strong commitment to widening participation.
-The University therefore intends to commit to spend at a higher level as suggested in guidance from OFFA (see 4.4 below). - 4.3 To date, all expenditure from additional fee income on access measures by the University of Cambridge has been focussed on delivering financial support through bursary provision, at a current annual cost of £5.8 million, or 29.2% of fee income above the standard rate.
-From 2012 a proportion of fee income will be specifically allocated additionally for the conduct of outreach activities. - It is estimated that under the new arrangements and by 2016-17, the total expenditure by the University of Cambridge on access measures from additional fee income will amount to approximately £9.8 million per annum, or c32.0% of fee income above the standard rate.
-Guidance from the Office for Fair Access is that pending advice from the Training and Development Agency for schools (TDA) regarding funding arrangements we should exclude PGCE students from this agreement.
-Our expectation is that these students will ultimately fall within the agreement.
-Depending on TDA and government policy in relation to PGCE numbers, fees and financial support, we anticipate that the proportion of our expenditure on access measure may increase by some 2% when PGCE students are included. - 4.5 Overall, the collegiate University will, even with the higher fee, still be meeting out of its own resources almost half the real annual cost of c£17,000 of educating an undergraduate at Cambridge and thereby benefitting every UK and EU student at the University, regardless of background.
+- 4.1 The University has made significant progress against outreach measures over the last decade.
+For example the proportion of young state sector students securing a place at the University of Cambridge has increased by 6.3 percentage points to 59.3% and the proportion of Black, Asian and minority ethnicity students admitted reflects national demographics 11.
+The University is currently engaged in an unprecedented level of additional outreach activity which reaches a diverse range of under-represented groups across the UK. - 4.2 The University has a strong commitment to widening participation.
+The University therefore intends to commit to expenditure on access measures at a higher level as suggested in guidance from OFFA (see 4.4 below). - 4.3 Until 2011-12 all expenditure from additional fee income on access measures by the University of Cambridge was focussed on delivering financial support through bursary provision, at an annual cost of £5.8 million, or 29.2% of fee income above the standard rate12.
+From 2012-13 a proportion of fee income will be specifically allocated additionally for the conduct of outreach activities. - 4.4 It is estimated that under the new arrangements and by 2016-17, the total expenditure by the University of Cambridge on access measures from additional undergraduate fee income will amount to approximately £9.8 million per annum, or c32.0% of fee income above the standard rate.
+In line with advice provided by OFFA, we further estimate that 10% of additional PGCE fee income will also be spent on access measures. - 4.5 Overall, the collegiate University will, even with the higher fee, still be meeting out of its own resources almost half the real annual cost of c£17,000 of educating an undergraduate at Cambridge and thereby benefitting every UK and EU student at the University, regardless of background.